-- Help in transitioning from high school to college, including a spring transition workshop and special summer section of LAH 100
+- Help in transitioning from high school to college, including an on-campus transition workshop for high school students, parents and HS educators.

 - One-On-One Academic Support including, but is not limited to, time management and organization, study skills, note taking, test taking, adaptive tech training, and academic advisement, and professional tutoring in a wide variety of subjects and study skills